November 22, 2019

 As much as it hurts both parties, just being truthful the whole way through will benefit both of you in the long run.
 After all, we all know just how much previous relationships can affect future ones, so do yourself a favor - don’t be cliche.

-Never Use the Phone, Internet, or Another Human to do your Dirty Work
+5. Never Use the Phone, Internet, or Another Human to Do Your Dirty Work

 We’re all used to the phone and internet holding all of our dirty secrets, but don’t let it do the talking for you, especially during a break-up.
 There is nothing worse than being dumped through a Facebook post or logging on to find out that your boyfriend is now single.

 That’s weak and childish, you didn’t deserve them in the first place if that’s how you end it.
 Also, never allow someone else to do the work for you.
 The only thing worse than reading about it online is having someone else tell you that you’re being dumped.
 Do it in person, face to face, just the two of you.

 6. Allow Them the Time to Voice Their Feelings